egr314-team303/asu/index.md

 ![image caption](https://github.com/egr314-team303/egr314-team303.github.io/blob/main/Temperature%20Sensor.png?raw=true)

-My reason for selecting option 1 is that it is easier to use because we will be using it in class.
+My reason for selecting this Temp.
+Sensor is that it is easier to use because we will be using it in class.
 It is also the cheapest option out of the three options.
 It also meets the I2C and surface mount requirements.

 ![image caption](https://github.com/egr314-team303/egr314-team303.github.io/blob/main/Motor%20Driver.png?raw=true)

-Option 1 is the better suite compare to other two, due to its efficiency even when the cost is high\
+This Motor driver is the better suite compare to other ones we viewed, due to its efficiency even when the cost is higher than the others.
+It also meets the SPI and Surface mount requirment.

 <a href="microcontroller-selection-table.docx (2).pdf">Complete microcontroller Selection is here</a>